 What is the main difference between traditional and modern IT knowledge management systems?

-Traditional systems require users to move through separate portals and search through categories, while modern systems integrate directly into existing workflows like Slack and use AI to provide conversational, contextual answers.
-Modern systems also automatically capture knowledge from resolved tickets and conversations rather than relying solely on manual documentation.
+Traditional systems require users to move through separate portals, similar to legacy customer support platforms, while modern systems integrate directly into existing workflows like Slack and use AI to provide conversational, contextual answers.
+Modern systems also automatically capture knowledge from resolved tickets and conversations instead of relying solely on manual documentation.

 How long does it typically take to implement an effective knowledge management system?

-Most organizations can deploy modern solutions like Ravenna in minutes to hours, with full optimization taking 1-2 weeks depending on the number of knowledge sources to integrate.
-The key is choosing solutions that work within existing workflows rather than requiring extensive training or process changes.
+Most organizations can deploy modern solutions like Ravenna in minutes to hours, with full optimization taking 1-2 weeks, depending on the number of knowledge sources to integrate.
+The key is choosing solutions that work within existing workflows instead of requiring extensive training or process changes.

 When should I consider upgrading from my current knowledge management approach?